albertoriva/mirror/README.md

 # Mirror

 <strong>mirror.py</strong> is a simple tool to keep files up-to-date by comparing them with a master copy on a remote server.
-It's a tiny, bare-bones, simple version of tools like cvs and subversion.
+It is a tiny, bare-bones, simple version of tools like cvs and subversion.
 Features:

 * Extremely easy to set up and use;
 * Cross-platform;